pip-services/pip-services-docs/content/en/python/commons/convert/boolean_converter.md

 #### to_nullable_boolean
-Converts value into boolean or returns null when conversion is not possible.
+Converts value into boolean or returns None when conversion is not possible.

 > `static` to_nullable_boolean(value: Any): bool

 - **value**: Any - the value to convert.
-- **returns**: bool - boolean value or null when convertion is not supported.
+- **returns**: bool - boolean value or None when convertion is not supported.

 ### Examples